kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 attached to pretty much any creative endeavour in a technology company those days.

-It's just not a very smart idea.
+Measuring creative output as brickwork is just not a very smart idea.

 There is one good use for KPIs based performance management in any creative industry though, and that is to drive people out.
 If you really want to get rid of a person, just put them on a performance improvement plan with objective KPIs attached, and they will resign themselves after the first check in.

-If you like your people and really want to retain them, then maybe consider doing the opposite of what makes people leave.
+If you like your people and would rather want to retain them, then maybe consider doing the opposite of what makes people leave.

 ## The behavioural model